 Trading in your car involves bringing your current vehicle to a dealership for a new one.
 Instead of paying for the new car in full, the dealer subtracts the trade-in value from the price tag.
-Like with most aspects of car buying, there’s some wiggle room to maximize your trade-in value.
+Like with most aspects of car buying, there’s some wiggle room to maximize how much you can get when you trade in your car.

 Technically, all you need to do to trade in your car is bring it to a dealership, pick a new car and sign the paperwork.
 But you probably won’t get the best trade-in value.
 These steps can help ensure you don’t go into a trade-in blind and get a raw deal.